Bet Selector Horse Racing Software

 All winning horses enjoy three essential elements.
 If one or more of these ingredients are lacking, the horse is unlikely to win.
 Each winning horse will have enjoyed a relatively trouble free run, will be one of the better quality horses in this race and will be at its peak physical fitness.
 You must endeavour to select the horse which displays all three characteristics.

 Start by immediately dismissing all horses in the top five not in peak form from further consideration.
 If there are more than three horses remaining in contention after this step, you must consider the peak form period itself.
 This peak phase is not a plateau.
 Rather, after its initial zenith, form gradually tapers off over the ensuing days or weeks.
-Inspection of the form cycle will determine how close the horse is to its initial peak and allow us to place the horse in a class of peak fitness, dependant upon its proximity to that point.
+Inspection of the form cycle will determine how close the horse is to its initial peak and allow us to place the horse in a class of peak fitness, dependent upon its proximity to that point.
 A summation of the seven Classes of Fitness follows.

-Once you have labelled the top five in form horses, simply pick the three highest classed horses as your winning selections.
+Once you have labeled the top five in form horses, simply pick the three highest classed horses as your winning selections.
 For example, if four of the top five are in peak form and fall into classes A, B, C and D, you would select the three horses in classes A, B and C as your first place picks.
 The Bet Selector ranking of these animals is irrelevant.
 It is sufficient that they are anywhere within the top five ranked horses.

+Where three horses fall into clearly defined higher classes, selection is simple and self-evident.
+Very often, though, two or more of the lower class horses will inhabit the same class.
+To discriminate between horses occupying identical classes, you must look to the OUT number.
 As the OUT number represents the number of days after the last start when a horse will lose form, deducting DAYS from the OUT number will tell us how many days of peak form remain after today's race.
 The horse with the most number of days remaining will be the better animal and should be selected.

 To set a trifecta field, Bet Selector considers all horses with predicted margins within 3.3 lengths of the top ranked horse and if needed up to two lengths greater than the fifth ranked Bet Selector horse.
 The maximum number of selected horses should be five for races with no more than nine starters, eight if no more than twelve and nine if there are thirteen starters or more.
 These caps are introduced in an effort to keep outlays manageable.